marinone94/whisper-inquiry/README.md

 Thanks, OpenAI.
 Five minutes and 0.02$ saved me from a big headache, and a good excuse to further procrastinating the publication of my first article.

 ## Whisper paper - an initial analysis
-My inquiry journey started with a deep understanding of the paper, and resulted into this blog [article](LINK).
+My inquiry journey started with a deep understanding of the paper, and resulted into an article which will be shared shortly and linked here.

 This repo hosts the [notebook](src/whisper_paper/whisper_paper.ipynb) used to help me understanding the architecture and the paper, and generate some pltos.